This is the multi-page printable view of this section. Click here to print.

 Moving a PR Out of Inactive PRs

-There is no way to manually move a PR out of the Inactive PRs dashboard and back into your Repository Dashboard and All Repositories Dashboard.
+There is no way to manually move a PR out of the Inactive PRs dashboard and back into your Repository Dashboard and All Pull Requests Dashboard.

-When a PR receives updates again, it moves out of the Inactive PRs dashboard and back into your Repository Dashboard and All Repositories Dashboard.
+When a PR receives updates again, it moves out of the Inactive PRs dashboard and back into your Repository Dashboard and All Pull Requests Dashboard.

 When a PR is closed, it becomes archived after a time interval you set.
 You can still view archived PRs.

 Some workflows call for you to be able to view PRs after they have been closed or merged.
-You may still want to see those PRs in your Repository Dashboard or All Repositories Dashboard for a period of time after the PR status has become closed or merged.
+You may still want to see those PRs in your Repository Dashboard or All Pull Requests Dashboard for a period of time after the PR status has become closed or merged.

 PR Focus is optimized for this case.
 PRs do not disappear from your repository views immediately when they get closed.
 Instead, they remain in your repository views for a number of days until they are archived.
 The default value for this setting is 10 days, but you can configure the number of days until a PR is archived.